 To change the primary domain for your HubSpot-hosted content, add your new domain as a redirect domain first.
 Then replace your existing primary domain with the new domain.
 Marketing Hub Enterprise accounts can use different subdomains for individual blogs, landing pages, and website pages.

-- If you're changing your primary domain and want to use your new domain as the focus of your analytics, it's recommended to also update your target domain.
+If you're changing your primary domain and want to use your new domain as the focus of your analytics, it's recommended to also update your company domain.

 Please note: HubSpot will not create URL redirects when you make changes to your domains.
 However, if a domain becomes a redirect domain, then any traffic to that domain will be 301 redirected to the primary domain for the selected content type.